Discordant Relaxations of Misspecified Models: Introduction

 \section{Introduction}

-A central challenge in structural estimation of economic models is that the hypothesized structure often fails to identify a single generating process for the data, either because of multiple equilibria or data observability constraints.
-In such a context, the econometrics of partially identified models has been trying to obtain a tractable characterization of parameters compatible with the available data and maintained assumptions; (hereafter \textit{identified set}).
+A central challenge in the structural estimation of economic models is that the hypothesized structure often fails to identify a single generating process for the data, either due to multiple equilibria or data observability constraints.
+In such a context, the econometrics of partially identified models have been trying to obtain a tractable characterization of parameters compatible with the available data and maintained assumptions (hereafter \textit{identified set}).
 A question of particular relevance in applied work is that it is often very difficult to find a tractable characterization of the identified set and then to obtain a valid confidence region for it.
-To avoid this difficulty, a large part of the literature has been trying to provide confidence region for an \textit{ outer set}, i.e., a collection of values for the parameter of interest that contains the identified set but may also contain additional values.\footnote{See \cite{Molinari2020} for a detailed discussion.} Because of its tractability, constructing confidence region for an outer set has been entertained in various topic of studies where the parameters of interest are only partially identified, see for instance \cite{Blundell2007}, \cite{Ciliberto2009}, \cite{Aucejo2017}, \cite{Sheng2020}, \cite{dePaula2018}, \cite{Dickstein2018}, \cite{Honore2020}, and \cite{Chesher2020}, among many others.
+To avoid this difficulty, a large part of the literature has been trying to provide a confidence region for an \textit{outer set}, i.e., a collection of values for the parameter of interest that contains the identified set but may also contain additional values.\footnote{See \cite{Molinari2020} for a detailed discussion.} Because of its tractability, constructing a confidence region for an outer set has been entertained in various topics of studies where the parameters of interest are only partially identified, see for instance \cite{Blundell2007}, \cite{Ciliberto2009}, \cite{Aucejo2017}, \cite{Sheng2020}, \cite{dePaula2018}, \cite{Dickstein2018}, \cite{Honore2020}, \cite{Chesher2020}, \cite{Gualdani2021}, and \cite{BerryCompiani2022}, among many others.

-In most of the empirical studies, obtaining a tight outer set is very often interpreted as an evidence for a small and then informative identified set.\footnote{A tight outer set here refers to an outer set that is very small and informative.} This is because, under correct specification, any outer set contains the identified set.
+In most empirical studies, obtaining a tight outer set is very often interpreted as evidence for a small and informative identified set.\footnote{A tight outer set here refers to an outer set that is very small and informative.} This is because, under correct specification, any outer set contains the identified set.
 In this paper, we examine the implications of using outer sets for models that could be misspecified.
 We say a model is misspecified if the identified set of the model parameters is empty.
 We use refutation and misspecification interchangeably in this paper.